BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 Getting Started
 ----------------
 The VersaTul Data MongoDB project provides functionality for working with Mongo Databases.
-The project uses the repository design pattern to provide the ability to Get, Add, Update, and Delete documents.
+The project uses the repository design pattern to provide the functionality to Fetch, Add, Update, or Delete data.

 Installation